 *Emergency Assistance Plus is not an insurance policy.

-You even have the option of including expanded coverage for return of your aircraft if traveling via GA.
+You even have the option of including expanded coverage for return of your aircraft if traveling via GA in the U.S., Canada and Mexico.
 Should your aircraft be stranded due to your medical emergency, a certified pilot will be sent to your aircraft and fly it back to the airport where it is stored.
-This is included when you enroll in EA+ with Aircraft Return, all for just $50 more per year.
+This is included when you enroll in EA+ with Aircraft Return, for just $50 more per year.

-When you sign up for the family plan, it will cover your spouse (including legally recognized domestic partner); unmarried children under age 19 (or through age 22, if enrolled as a full-time student in an accredited college, university, vocational, or technical school); and children whose support is required by a court decree.
+When you sign up for the Member plus Family plan, you are enrolling all family members who meet the definition of dependent: your spouse (to include legally recognized domestic partner); your unmarried children from birth and through age 18; or through age 22 if enrolled as a full-time student in an accredited college, university, vocational, or technical school; and children whose support is required by a court decree.
 Children must be primarily dependent on you for support and maintenance and must live in a parent-child relationship with you.

-No. If you are enrolled in family coverage, then your spouse is protected by EA+ whether or not he or she is traveling with you.
-Family coverage gives your spouse the exact same benefits as you.
+No. If you are enrolled in the family membership, then your spouse is protected by EA+ whether or not he or she is traveling with you.
+The family membership gives your spouse access to the exact same services as you.

 No, in fact it is best to use your name, as primary member, because then we can locate your coverage files immediately to give you the fastest, most efficient service possible.